javidel/modern-data-warehouse/intro/intro.md

 Everyone can benefit from doing the exercises listed in this guide: technical experts (data warehouse architects to database administrators), business users who want to focus on extracting meaning and insight from their own data, along with data scientists who want to build machine learning models within the context of a data warehouse project.

-### Business Case: Oracle E-shop
-To make this workshop as realistic as possible, let us introduce the business scenario you will use during this workshop - Oracle E-shop.

 ## Welcome to Oracle E-shop
 In this workshop we are going to use different capabilities to integrate structured and non-structured data, and provide new business value.
 We are going to be a company who is shipping different products to our customers.
 As many of them buy as a “guest mode”, is difficult to find patterns or improve the business.
 Therefore, we are going to collect Twitter data to discover them.
 As a result of the workshop, we will learn which customers are on risk of “churn” or not using our service and identify patters inside of our data.